Ireshudayanga/humantyper/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.
+Please read the contributing guidelines in the project repository.

 ## License